This is a known bug of the Google Search Console.

-If you receive the red status 'Couldn't fetch' immediately after attempting to submit an XML sitemap to the new Google Search Console, try to wait a few seconds and refresh the page.
+If you receive the red status 'Couldn't fetch' or 'Cound not be read' after attempting to submit an XML sitemap to the new Google Search Console generated by JSitemap Pro or any other tool, try to wait some time and refresh the page.
 The sitemap should be marked normally as green 'Success', indeed the new Google Search Console replaced the status 'Pending' of the previous Webmasters Tools with 'Couldn't fetch' that is misleading.

 Additionally starting since February 2019 there is a bug in the new Google Search Console, if this is your case after having submitted a sitemap link wait some time then refresh the page or delete and resubmit the sitemap link multiple times.
 As an alternative, submit the sitemap link using the JSitemap integration in the Joomla! backend.

-If instead the red status 'Couldn't fetch' persists after some days, it's likely that you have a problem on your server or Joomla! website so that the Googlebot is blocked in some way and can't reach any URL submitted.
+If instead the red status 'Couldn't fetch' persists after some weeks, double check if you have a problem on your server or Joomla! website to ensure that the Googlebot is not blocked in some way and can't reach any URL submitted.

 The first thing to do is to open the XML sitemap link in the browser to check if the XML document is properly generated and accessible.
 In this case, to double check that the sitemap is validating correctly, you can perform a test on https://www.xml-sitemaps.com/validate-xml-sitemap.html submitting the XML sitemap link.